 If the inmate you are looking for is in a different jail you can look here: Indiana County Jails Listing

 A mugshot, also known as a intake photograph, is a photograph that the jail takes when you are booked into jail.
-A mugshot is make of one full face and a side photo.
+A mugshot is made up of one full face photo and a side photo.
 Your full name and jail ID number will be in the photos, and they are kept on file.

 Mugshots of Sullivan County Jail inmates are on the website, or you can view them at the Sullivan County Jail.
 When you search for mugshots online you need to enter the name, and an arrest date.

 How To Get Your Mugshot Removed

 Need to know how to have your mugshot removed from the Sullivan County Jail site?
 This can be tricky, since your mugshot is a matter of public record.
 You must file a Petition to Expunge with the court.
 This means that all of your arrest records will be sealed, and will not be accessible.
 Unfortunately, this happens very rarely.